Omoda E5 new car review

 Summary

 You can't imagine that Omoda is going to sell too many conventional petrol-powered Omoda 5 models here, but we'd expect a brighter sales future for this EV version.
 If you're already switching into the unknown with an EV, then also switching to an unknown brand might not seem too much of a further step.
-Especially as this electric Omoda is either significantly better value or larger than most of its direct competitors - or both.
+Especially as this electric Omoda is either significantly better value or larger than many of its direct competitors - or both.

 + More